GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 ### Multiple filters

 Sometimes you'll need multiple filters to achieve the desired effect.
 To do this, provide a list of filters separated by a space.
+For example:

 In the following example, each of the four panes have different combinations of backdrop filters while the same set of shapes are animated behind them.